Ninjatosba/cw-frosty/README.md

 ### Unbonding

 Users can unbond their staked tokens at any time by sending an `UnbondStake` transaction.
-The user must select which position to unbond by including the `duration_as_days` in message
+The user must select which position to unbond by including the `duration_as_days` in the message.

 Upon receiving the `UnbondStake` transaction.
 The rewards for the corresponding staking position will be updated and sent to the user.
 The contract will create a `claim` for bonded tokens to be claimed by user.
 This `claim` will not be claimable until the unbonding duration has elapsed.
 During the unbonding duration, the user will not receive any rewards.